How To Choose a Rug

 5.)
 We cut, bind the edges and ship it right to your door.

 Area rugs are great for filling floor space, adding a splash of color to a room, and improving the overall appearance of your home.
-Most people will begin their search by measuring their available space and determining what size will fit best.
+Most people will begin their journey of buying a rug online by measuring their available space and determining what size will fit best.
 Others might begin with a color swatch or style they want and work from there.
 Stepping ahead a bit, the rug’s material matters, as does the amount of care it requires.
 So, we recommend you begin by educating yourself on the various attributes available in area rugs by reading the guide below.
 Then you can filter your requirements until finding the rug that is a must-have for your home.

 Area Rug Construction